Giants have reportedly made formal offer for Stanton, other teams to follow

 Things are moving slowly, as is to be expected, and the latest report has one team having submitted a formal trade offer.

 It's the Giants, per Ken Rosenthal of The Athletic (full story here, which is worth a read), with the Cardinals and Red Sox soon expected to follow with trade offers of their own.
 Rosenthal further reports that "other, unidentified clubs" will also submit offers and this is merely the beginning of the process (see, I said it was moving slowly).
-For now, Marlins general manager Michael Hill has told reporters he wants to see what types of offers they get (prospects back, big-league players back, monetary concerns, etc.) before deciding how to move forward.
+For now, Marlins president Michael Hill has told reporters he wants to see what types of offers they get (prospects, big-league players, monetary concerns, etc.) before deciding how to move forward.

-Again, it's gonna take some time.
+Again, it's going to take some time.

 The Giants coming in with the first offer isn't too surprising.
-No player on their team hit more than 18 home runs last season, and they were dead last with 128 homers.
-They slugged a paltry .380, again good for worst in the league.
+No player on their team hit more than 18 home runs last season, and they were dead last in the majors with 128 homers.
+They slugged a paltry .380, again good for worst in the big leagues.
 The corner outfield spots were a big problem, too.
 Here's what the Giants got from each, compared to Stanton:

 - RF: .255/.306/.354, 15 HR